mongrelion/blog/content/about.md

 I also have plenty of experience with the HashiStack (Nomad, Vault, Packer) and specially with Terraform for which I have developed a couple of custom providers.

+I work as an indepentent consultant focusing on programmable infrastructure and cultural transformations.
-I currently work at Container Solutions, a premium software consultancy that focuses on programmable infrastructure.
-We use our expertise in software development, as well as leadership, strategy and operations to help our customers innovate at speed and scale.
-We maintain offices in The Netherlands, the United Kingdom and Switzerland.
+I use my expertise in software development, as well as leadership, strategy and operations to help my customers innovate at speed and scale.
+I'm based in The Netherlands, covering all the EMEA region and for the right project I am willing to travel to the United States regularly.

-For inquires please get in touch with us at info [ a T ] container-solutions.com
+For inquires please get in touch with me at mail [ a T ] carlosleon.info